 A legally binding agreement between two or more parties is treated as a contract.
 As a Quantity Surveyor, it is essential to know critical elements for the formation of a valid contract.
-Those four crucial elements of a valid contract can be listed as follows.
+Below listed are the four crucial elements of a valid contract.

 - there must be an agreement between the parties; and